 Dismiss staff that qualify for the National Living Wage.

 No!
 This is not an option either.
 Do this and your employees will be able to claim automatic unfair dismissal.
-Employment law prohibits employers dismissing their staff for qualifying for any minimum wage bracket.
+Employment law prohibits employers from dismissing their staff for qualifying for any minimum wage bracket.

 Make redundancies to off-set the impact of the raise.

 Be careful.
-Redundancies are valid if there is a genuine business case and it is the roles not the people who become at risk of redundancy.
+Redundancies are valid if there is a genuine business case and it is the roles, not the people who become at risk of redundancy.
 If you were to target workers entitled to the National Living Wage (aged 25 and up), tribunals would very quickly see this as a sham.
 Age discrimination might ensue with unlimited compensation!

 Use gig workers

 This hasn’t worked well for them.
 Uber drivers took Uber to tribunal for workers’ rights and won, as have City Sprint.
 There are more cases in the pipeline.
-The government are looking into this area.
+The government is looking into this area.
 We at The HR Dept actually went to Parliament to give our thoughts on behalf of small businesses.